cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ```

 We do not plan to use protobuf serialization to form the sequence of bytes
-that will be tranmitted and signed, in order to keep the decoder simple.
+that will be transmitted and signed, in order to keep the decoder simple.
 We will use [CBOR](https://cbor.io) ([RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html)) instead.
 The encoding is defined by the following CDDL ([RFC 8610](https://www.rfc-editor.org/rfc/rfc8610)):